Fried capers and parsley cut through the richness of these mini crab puffs.

 Heat 4 inches of oil in a large, heavy pot until it reaches 375 degrees.
 Working in batches, fry crab balls, turning once, until golden brown, 1 1/2 to 2 minutes.
 (Adjust heat as necessary to keep oil at a steady temperature.)
 Using a wire-mesh skimmer, transfer crab puffs to paper towels to drain, and immediately season with salt.

-Reduce heat until oil reaches 350.
+Reduce heat until oil reaches 350 degrees.
 Fry capers for 1 minute, and using a wire-mesh skimmer, transfer to paper towels to drain.
 Fry parsley leaves for 1 minute, and using a wire-mesh skimmer, transfer to paper towels to drain.
 (The capers and parsley may cause the hot oil to spatter when added to the pot.)
 Sprinkle puffs with capers and parsley.
 Serve warm.